The 20 Best Status Epilepticus Doctors in North Korea

 Seoul, KR

-Jung-ju Lee practices in Seoul, Republic of Korea.
+Jung-ju Lee practices practicing medicine in Seoul, Republic of Korea.
 Lee is rated as an Advanced expert by MediFind in the treatment of Status Epilepticus.
-Their top areas of expertise are Status Epilepticus, Seizures, Encephalitis, and Leukocytosis.
+They are also highly rated in 4 other conditions, according to our data.
+Their clinical expertise encompasses Status Epilepticus, Seizures, Encephalitis, and Leukocytosis.

 Advanced in Status Epilepticus